Criss Angel: Merchandise

+Criss Angel's Magic with the Stars

+Criss Angel's Magic with the Stars aired weekly episodes on The CW, beginning in late 2022.
+Numerous stars appeared in the first season including Donny Osmond, Randy Couture and Michael Ian Black.

+Each week two celebrities compete against each other after they are trained by Angel.
+There are three categories which are performed in front of a live audience and judged by Angel, Loni Love and Lance Burton.

 Recognition

 Awards

 Angel won the International Magician Society's Magician of the Year award in 2001, 2004, 2005, 2007 and 2008, in addition to its "Magician of the Decade" title in 2009 and "Magician of the Century" title in 2010.
 He was the 22nd recipient of the Louie Award for outstanding achievement in the art of magic.
 He has also appeared on the covers of Magic and Genii magazines.
 In 2008, Angel was one of the inaugural nominees for the Harry Houdini Award, awarded by the Harry Houdini Museum.
 Angel is the youngest magician to ever be inducted into the International Magician Society's Magic Hall of Fame.
 He is also the only man to have won the Merlin Magician of the Year award on two occasions, in 2001 and 2004.

 In 2011, he was awarded the World Magic Legacy Awards' Living Legend award.
-On July 20, 2017, Angel received a star on the Hollywood Walk of Fame, which is located next to The Hollywood Roosevelt Hotel.
+During the same year, Angel was inducted to the International Magicians Society's Hall of Fame.
+As a result, it made him the youngest IMS inductee to date, aged 43.
+On July 20, 2017, Angel was the recipient of a star on the Hollywood Walk of Fame.
+His star is located next to The Hollywood Roosevelt Hotel and across the street from the star of his childhood idol, Harry Houdini.
+The International Brotherhood of Magicians presented Angel with a Lifetime Achievement Award in July 2018, becoming only the sixth illusionist to receive the award.
+Vanish Magic magazine awarded Angel "The Greatest of All Time" illusionist award in 2022.

 World records

+Body suspension (held 2002-2008)

+In February 2002, Angel broke the world record for the longest body suspension, setting a record of 5 hours 42 minutes.
+The record was set in Times Square, New York, where he performed the record-breaking stunt, suspended by eight fishhooks in his body.
+He held the world record until it was broken in 2008.

+Others

-Angel is the holder of several world records, the longest body suspension at five hours 42 minutes, and the fastest time to perform the "Metamorphosis" illusion at less than one second.
+He set the fastest time to perform the "Metamorphosis" illusion at less than one second.
 He is also the holder of the Guinness world record for "The most people to disappear in an illusion", for making 100 people disappear on May 26, 2010, during a performance of Believe at the Luxor.